ursais/odoo-template/README.md

 For Ursa employees, run the `Install` Job on Jenkins.
 Otherwise look at the INSTALL file.

+# Configuration

+* Add the extra repositories in `repo.list`
+* Add your version of Odoo, modules and Python dependencies in `requirements.txt`

 # Build your development environment

 `$ ./dev.sh`